ChrisChinchilla/chrischinchilla.com/_posts/2021/2021-09-03-nextcloud-and-kubernetes-in-the-cloud-with-kuma-s.markdown

 ---
-title: "Nextcloud and Kubernetes in the Cloud With Kuma Service Mesh"
+title: "Nextcloud and Kubernetes in the Cloud With Kuma Service Mesh (article)"
-created_at: 2021-08-31
+created_at: 2021-09-03
 author: "Chris Ward"
 categories: writing dzone
 tags: